djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 The central idea is:

-> **First-order intensity describes where events are expected to occur; second-order structure describes how events are arranged relative to one another after that intensity structure is considered.**
+> First-order intensity describes where events are expected to occur; second-order structure describes how events are arranged relative to one another after that intensity structure is considered.

----

-## 39. Questions students should be able to answer
+## Questions students should be able to answer

 1. What is random in a spatial point process?
 2. What does $N(B)$ represent?